aventurtyme/f1-pit-strategy/README.md

 The Pit Strategy Win/Loss Analyzer computes a proprietary metric — the **Undercut Threat Score (UTS)** — for every pit stop across a configurable range of F1 seasons.
 Results are stored in a local PostgreSQL database and surfaced through a FastAPI backend and interactive React frontend.

-The project demonstrates both analytical depth (metric definition, empirical validation, statistical modelling) and full-stack engineering competence (data pipeline, REST API design, containerised database, React UI).
+The project demonstrates both analytical depth (metric definition, empirical validation, statistical modelling) and full-stack engineering competence (data pipeline, REST API design, containerised database, React UI, and AI-powered insight synthesis).

 ---